 How do you keep herbs alive indoors?

-To keep herbs alive, they need soil that is full of nutrients, sunlight or artificial light, and of course, water.
-Balancing water and light is the key to growing a healthy herb garden.
+To keep herbs alive, they need to be grown in soil that is full of nutrients, sunlight or artificial light, and of course, water.
+While some herbs need more than others, balancing water and light is the key to growing a healthy herb garden.
 If you want to skip all of the muss and fuss and just get to growing, try a hydroponic garden setup that you can purchase and get started right away.

 Don’t be intimidated!
 Growing herbs indoors is a much easier task than you might think.
 Especially with some of the done-for-you setups you can buy online or at your local gardening store, you’ll be an expert grower quickly.
 Check out this indoor herb growing set for example.

 Some herbs need full sun (6-8 hours a day) and some need moderate sun (4-6 hours a day).
 You have to know what you are planting and how much sunlight to give it.
 Most herbs will do well as long as they get moderate sun each day.
-Rosemary and basil, as well as lavender thrive in full sun.
+Rosemary, basil and lavender thrive in full sun.
 Be sure to check your growing zone if you’re growing outdoors.
 “Full sun” in Florida is much different than “full sun” in New York.

 Delicious herbs to start your full sun garden include rosemary, thyme, lemongrass, mint, sage, marjoram, and oregano.
 These love full sun and will have your kitchen bursting with their fragrant aromas.